 As cybersecurity threats became more prevalent, HPE prioritized security in its product offerings.
 In 2022, the company launched the HPE Security Operations platform, designed to provide organizations with comprehensive security visibility and incident response capabilities.

 HPE also focused on data protection, introducing solutions that helped businesses secure their data across hybrid environments.
-These initiatives aimed to enhance customers’ confidence in their IT infrastructure while addressing the growing concern around data breaches and cyberattacks.
+These initiatives aimed to enhance customer confidence in their IT infrastructure while addressing growing concerns about data breaches and cyberattacks.

 Investment in Quantum Computing (2022)